-Java 8 lambdas and the new Streams API simplify common idiomatic constructs.
-In this article we investigate some common use cases in financial services and how they are easily solved with lambdas and Java 8's new Stream API.
+Java 8 lambdas & new Streams API simplify common idiomatic constructs.
+This article investigates some common use cases in financial services and how they are easily solved with these new constructs.
+5

 DukeScript is a technology meant to bring Java to every client, mobile or desktop, without the need of a plug-in, in an attempt to fulfill the initial vision for Java: Write Once, Run Everywhere.

 This article sheds light on how Java 8 lambda expressions and method references are implemented under the hood, and looks at the generated bytecode and performance implications.